If you are wondering what are the top things you can do in Rethymnon, this is the guide for you.

 Different sources state that this was probably the acropolis of ancient Rithymna and that there was also a Sanctuary for Apollo and Artemis.

-The constant Ottoman threat during the Venetian period, led to the reorganization of the local military protection, with new walls completed between 1540 and 1570.
+The constant Ottoman threat during the Venetian period led to the reorganization of local military protection, with new walls being completed between 1540 and 1570.

 Venetian Reconstruction of Rethymnon’s Fortezza

-Among the unique characteristics, the outside walls had an outward inclination to make the missiles bounce off to avoid damage to the structure.
+Among the unique characteristics was that the outside walls had an outward inclination to make the missiles bounce off to avoid damage to the structure.

-In any case, and despite its imposing size, the Ottoman Empire managed to invade and take over the city in 1646, after about 20 days of siege.
+In any case, despite its imposing size, the Ottoman Empire managed to invade and take over the city in 1646 after about 20 days of siege.

-Inside the complex, you can visit the Mosque of Sultan Ibrahim Han (formerly the Cathedral of St. Nicholas) with a remarkable domed ceiling covered in tiles.
+Inside the complex, you can visit the Mosque of Sultan Ibrahim Han (formerly the Cathedral of St. Nicholas), which has a remarkable domed ceiling covered in tiles.

 Near the mosque, there’s a smaller building – probably the residence of the local Bishop.